yashsehrawat22/MADHAV_SALES_DASHBOARD_USING_PowerBI/README.md

--OBJECTIVE:
+#OBJECTIVE:
 Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across india.

- -Project Learnings:
+#Project Learnings:

 1. Created interactive dashboard to track and analyze online sales data.

  2.﻿﻿Used complex parameters to drill down in worksheet and customization using filters and slicers.

 3.﻿﻿Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations.